mavjav-edu/pcc_2e/appendix_d/appendix_d.md

+---
+layout: default
-# Using Git For Version Control
+title:  Using Git For Version Control
+nav_exclude: true
+---

 Version control software allows you to take snapshots of a project whenever it’s in a working state.
 When you make changes to a project—for